08 May Get inspired, be daring, grow whole

-These are my three words for how I want to feel at the end of 2019:
+These are my three words for how I want to feel at the end of this year:

 I have them on my whiteboard, in front of my computer, so I can see them daily.
 Everything I do gets measured against them.
 They embody what I need, right now, to evolve and live with purpose.

 I have battled with some degree of depression since I was a teenager —an illness that has a long history in my family.
 When I was younger, I tried to numb it with booze, and other self-destructive outlets.
 As I matured, I resorted to healthier methods, like therapy and meditation.

 I’ve made progress, but I still fall regularly inside a black hole.
 Most often, the tools I’ve learned get me out in a day.
 But there are times when I stay down for a couple of weeks, and it seems like I’ll never get better.

 Being a writer doesn’t help.
 All artists struggle with insecurity.
 It can also get lonely.